chengzi235/cheng/README.md

-# Documentation example
+# Documentation

-We use this example in one [CodeRefinery](https://coderefinery.org/) lesson:
+Use this example in one [CodeRefinery](https://coderefinery.org/) lesson:
 - https://coderefinery.github.io/documentation/